University of Vaasa

 If you are privately insured please find out what is covered and whether you have sufficient cover in Finland.
 It may be recommended to take out additional insurance.

-Accommodation: there are several halls of residence available which are let by the VOAS (Student Housing Foundation).
-Please note that several halls of residence are located some distance from the campus.
-Accommodation costs EUR 190 – 300 per month.
-We will be pleased to arrange contact to students who are already abroad at the University of Vaasa.
+Accommodation: There are several halls of residence available, arranged through VOAS (Student Housing Foundation).
+Please note that some halls of residence are a little further away from campus.
+The cost is 200-350 EUR per month.
+We would also be happy to put you in touch with students who have already spent time abroad at the University of Vaasa.
 Please send us a short e-mail.